jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Create a pull request to update [bom](https://github.com/jenkinsci/bom) to the weekly version that will be the base of the release line (and strike this out for new point release).
       Assure that the [bom-weekly version number](https://github.com/jenkinsci/bom/blob/master/sample-plugin/pom.xml#L17) is already testing the base of the release line or a version newer than the base of the release line.

-- [ ] Create a pull request to update [configuration-as-code integration tests](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/integrations/pom.xml) to the weekly version that will be the base of the release line (strike this out for new point release)

 - [ ] Review Jira and GitHub pull requests for additional LTS candidates, adding the `lts-candidate` label, and ensure that all tickets are resolved in Jira.

 - [ ] Backporting announcement email - [generate-backporting-announcement script](https://github.com/jenkins-infra/backend-commit-history-parser/blob/master/bin/generate-backporting-announcement).